alexmitchell03/peter-alert/README.md

 You must acknowledge the alert in order to stop, start, and edit the alert time intervals for the program

-#### NOTE: The .exe will take much longer to initially load with an antivirus active
+#### NOTE: From my testing, the .exe will take much longer to initially load with an antivirus active (it will still load with one active, though)